sendbird/sendbird-chat-sample-android/groupchannel-dnd-snooze/README.md

 # DND And Snooze in a group channel

 This code sample with UI components demonstrates how to use Do Not Disturb (DND) or Snooze functionalities in a group channel on Sendbird Chat SDK for Android.
-While the DND mode completely dismisses notifications from all applications, snoozing will let you mute notifications for a particular application and receive communication from everything else.
+While the DND mode mutes notifications from the SDK for a set period and repeats on a daily basis, snoozing will let you block notificatoins for a set period and does not repeat.
 You can set them up using `DNDFragmant.kt` and `SnoozeFragment.kt`, respectively.

 ## Prerequisites